cooldome/Nim-gdb/README.md

 Currently, this script requires patching Nim compiler using the following pull request: https://github.com/nim-lang/Nim/pull/6240

+## Usage
+* Copy nim.py from this project next to executable you plan to debug.
+Next after loading executable, issue the following command in gdb: `python execfile("nim.py")`

 ## Supported features:
 * Type pretty printing, using ``whatis`` gdb command
 * New gdb command `$` for invoking Nim's `$` stringify operator